Freedom of speech: History of dissent and truth

+In some Asian countries, such as India, the right to freedom of speech and expression is not absolute.
+While Article 19 of India’s constitution guarantees the right "to freedom of speech and expression," the constitution also allows the government to limit free speech and free expression in cases of national security and public order, among others.

 Relationship to other rights

 The right to freedom of speech and expression is closely related to other rights.
 It may be limited when conflicting with other rights (see limitations on freedom of speech).
-The right to freedom of expression is also related to the right to a fair trial and court proceeding which may limit access to the search for information, or determine the opportunity and means in which freedom of expression is manifested within court proceedings.
+The right to freedom of expression is also related to the right to a fair trial and court proceedings, which may limit access to the search for information, or determine the opportunity and means in which freedom of expression is manifested within court proceedings.
 As a general principle freedom of expression may not limit the right to privacy, as well as the honor and reputation of others.
 However, greater latitude is given when criticism of public figures is involved.

-The right to freedom of expression is particularly important for media, which plays a special role as the bearer of the general right to freedom of expression for all.
+The right to freedom of expression is particularly important for media, which play a special role as the bearer of the general right to freedom of expression for all.
 However, freedom of the press does not necessarily enable freedom of speech.
-Judith Lichtenberg has outlined conditions in which freedom of the press may constrain freedom of speech.
-For example, if all the people who control the various mediums of publication suppress information or stifle the diversity of voices inherent in freedom of speech.
+Judith Lichtenberg has outlined conditions where freedom of the press may constrain freedom of speech.
+For example, if all the people who control the various media of publication suppress information or stifle the diversity of voices inherent in freedom of speech.
 This limitation was famously summarised as "Freedom of the press is guaranteed only to those who own one".
 Lichtenberg argues that freedom of the press is simply a form of property right summed up by the principle "no money, no voice".

 As a negative right

 Freedom of speech is usually seen as a negative right.
 This means that the government is legally obliged to take no action against the speaker based on the speaker's views, but that no one is obliged to help any speakers publish their views, and no one is required to listen to, agree with, or acknowledge the speaker or the speaker's views.
+These concepts correspond to earlier traditions of natural law and common law rights.